Saskatchewan employment standards state that:

 However, there are further guidelines that are detailed below.

-Severance must be paid by your employer in Vancouver if an adequate notice period is not provided in writing to you AND:
+Severance must be paid by your employer in Saskatchewan if an adequate notice period is not provided in writing to you AND:

-HOW MUCH SEVERANCE PAY AM I ENTITLED TO IN BC?
+HOW MUCH SEVERANCE PAY AM I ENTITLED TO IN SASKATCHEWAN?

 This is the question that everyone wants the answer to.

-Fortunately, there are province and federal guidelines in place to help you calculate what you are due in the event of unwanted termination by your employer with no notice period.
+Fortunately, there are state and federal guidelines in place to help you calculate what you are due in the event of unwanted termination by your employer with no notice period.

 Providing you have completed three months of continuous employment and all other conditions are met (as detailed above) you are entitled to something.